-The Order brings into effect a revision of the Fire and Rescue National Framework for Wales 2012.
+The Fire and Rescue Services (National Framework) (Wales) (Revision) Order 2015 ("the Order") brings into effect a revision of the Fire and Rescue National Framework for Wales 2012.
 The Framework sets priorities and objectives and provides guidance for Fire and Rescue Authorities (FRAs) in Wales.
 FRAs must have regard to the Framework in carrying out their functions.